dooman87/kolibri/README.md

 # kolibri
-Lightweight helper for creating micro services in go.
+Lightweight helpers for creating micro services in Golang.